Report Filter

 Moving forward, the Agency endeavors to:

-• Improve communications with stakeholders (employers, employees, labor unions, trade associations, etc.) through the agency website and social media platforms.
+• Strengthen communications with stakeholders (employers, employees, labor unions, trade associations, etc.) by executing the agency strategic communication plan and leveraging the website and social media platforms.

 Information Technology

 The Agency's programs and related administrative support functions are sustained by functional specific, business application systems.
 Each application provides agency programs the business functionality to comply with statutory responsibilities and best management practices.
 The VOSH Program utilizes integrated software systems supplied and supported by the Occupational Safety and Health Administration (OSHA) of the United States Department of Labor such as the OSHA Information System (OIS).
 The Office of Research and Analysis utilizes software systems supplied and supported by Bureau of Labor Statistics (BLS) of the U.S. Department of Labor.
-The Division of Labor and Employment Law uses the Virginia Electronic Employment Certificate System, (VAeECS), which that agency had custom built, and a legacy Oracle case management system.
-The Asbestos and Lead program utilizes a legacy Oracle system but is transitioning to a new system to ease access by stakeholders.
-The Hearings and Legal Services division utilizes a legacy Oracle case management system, but is transitioning to a new system.
-The Boiler and Pressure Vessel Safety division utilizes a third party inspection and reporting system online called Jurisdiction Online (JOL).
+The Agency successfully achieved its goal of modernizing systems of record by retiring the legacy Oracle platforms.
+This milestone was accomplished through four workstreams in the following areas:

 Population increases, enhanced workforce opportunities, and new regulatory programs (affecting customer bases) create increased demand for agency services, particularly real-time automated interactive business processes to support on-line licensure and case management.
 Renewed emphasis on anytime/anywhere access to electronic data generates greater demand for enhanced delivery, readiness, and reporting capabilities.